kavia-common/network-management-5556-5684/BackendAPIService/README.md

 ```

 Important:
-- If FRONTEND_ORIGIN_ALLOWLIST is already set in your environment, append `http://vscode-internal-34539-beta.beta01.cloud.kavia.ai:3000` to the comma-separated list instead of replacing existing entries.
+- If FRONTEND_ORIGIN_ALLOWLIST is already set in your environment, append `http://vscode-internal-34539-beta.beta01.cloud.kavia.ai:3000` and `https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3000` to the comma-separated list instead of replacing existing entries.
-- After changing environment variables, restart the backend service (stop and start your preview) so the new CORS settings take effect.
+- After changing environment variables, you MUST restart the backend service (stop and start your preview) so the new CORS settings take effect.
+Flask does not automatically reload environment variable changes.

 Note:
 - Do not commit your real `.env` file.
 Provide environment variables via your deployment system.